Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-If a blood clot forms in an artery in the leg or arm, blood flow to the limb can be blocked, resulting in severe pain and death of tissue in the limb.
+If a blood clot forms in an artery in the leg or arm, blood flow to the limb can be blocked.
+This can cause severe pain and death of tissue in the limb.
 Peripheral arterial thrombolysis is a procedure to dissolve a blood clot in a leg or arm artery.
 It brings blood flow back to the leg or arm.
 The procedure is often done by a specially trained doctor called an interventional radiologist.